How Having A Tightness In Chest Affects You

 What Causes Chest Pain

-1. Pressure in the chest or left-side of chest (as if an elephant was sitting on top of your chest) – this pain is usually associated with a cardiac process.
+1. Pressure or left-side of chest (as if an elephant was sitting on top of your chest) – this pain is usually associated with a cardiac process.
 It may be angina (reduced blood and oxygen to the heart) or a heart attack.

 Sometimes it is accompanied by nausea, vomiting, and excessive sweating.
 If the pain lasts more than five minutes you and growing in intensity, call 911 immediately.